LouisOuellet/php-updater/README.md

 # php-updater
 Updater Library for PHP Applications.
-Using GitHub Repository as the source
+Using GitHub Repository as the source.